US lawmakers: Nord Stream 2 'a terrible mistake' | DW | 23.06.2019

 Bridget Reed Morawski has written about the project, but says most people she knows are clueless about it.

-"Most of my friends here in DC have no idea what Nord Stream 2 is," said Morawski, who writes about energy for Smartbrief.
-"And I have to say, usually they are much more informed than my friends in other parts of the country."
+"Most of my friends here in DC have no idea what Nord Stream 2 is," said Morawski, who writes about energy for SmartBrief.
+"And honestly, my DC friends tend to be more plugged in on these matters than my friends from elsewhere in the country."

 Though the average citizen has never heard of Nord Stream 2, the project has nevertheless done something highly unusual: it has created consensus among Republican and Democratic lawmakers.
 "US citizens might not be up to date on European energy security, but there is bipartisan agreement among politicians and experts," says Agnia Grigas, a senior fellow at the Atlantic Council think tank and author of the book The New Geopolitics of Natural Gas.